conversejs/converse.js/src/headless/README.md

 [Converse](https://conversejs.org) has a special build called the *headless build*.

-You can generate it yourself by running ``make dist/converse-headless.js``
+You can generate it yourself by running ``make src/headless/dist/converse-headless.js`` in the root of the [converse.js repo](https://github.com/conversejs/converse.js).

 The headless build is a bundle of all the non-UI parts of Converse, and its aim is to provide you with an XMPP library (and application) on which you can build